guptakaran11/grasskode-website/content/post/travel/where-is-north-east/assam-kaziranga.md

   <em>The poser, he did not give a rat's ass about us</em>
 </div>

-A little more on the elephant safari feels.
-The elephant moves without any rush in the world which gives you a lot of time to admire the beauty around.
-The leisure walk of the elephant kinda forces you to appreciate things at a different pace.
+Kanchan moved without any rush in the world and gave me a lot of time to admire the beauty around.
+This leisurely walk of the elephants forces one to appreciate things at a different pace.
 While we were on Kanchan the tall grass touched our feet; even when we were atop a full grown elephant.
-When I looked down to check what was touching my feet I saw how high up we were.
+When I looked down to check what was touching my feet I realised how high up we were.
 The elephants would occasionally pull out this grass and start grazing much to the displeasure of the mahauts :stuck_out_tongue:.

 We progressed at an enjoyable pace to the Dighali Beel(lake-like wetland).
 We could see a few birds here, the lady from Jabalpur was kind enough to lend her binoculars to us to see some of the birds.
 We also saw Rhinos grazing across the beel.
 It had been 40 mins since started and it was time to head back.